fbpx

 They made sure they were fast; they would employ new tactics very quickly.

-The moral here is that small companies were able to beat very large ones using innovation, adaptability, and speed.
+The moral here is that small companies were able to beat very large ones using rapid innovation, adaptability, and speed.

 Also read: 5 Ways to Achieve Success with No-code Low-Code